cewbost/jiota/README.md

 ### matchElements

 Asserts that the elements of an array matches an array of matchers.
-If non-matcher values are provided the elements are matched using `equal`.

 ```js
 expect([[], [1], [1, 2]]).to(matchElements([beEmpty(), [1], [1, 2]]))